sw20-tug/ASD-Morning-7/README.md

 ### Built With

-Based on modern web technologies and frameworks, COOK is build using:
+Based on modern web technologies and frameworks, COOK is built using:

 - [Spring Boot](https://spring.io/projects/spring-boot)
 - [React](https://reactjs.org)